JohnJohnW/LegalEase/README.md

 - `GET /api/files/:fileId` → proxy download/preview for OpenAI Files
 - `GET /health` → `{ ok: true }`

-Output format guidance (for the Assistant): keep three sections in the response: numbered concerns, a concise summary, and an Eco‑Score JSON object at the end inside a fenced code block.
+Output format guidance (for the Assistant): keep three sections in the response: numbered concerns, a concise summary, and a Legal‑Score JSON object at the end inside a fenced code block.

 ---